 65% keyboards include arrow keys with four navigational keys and alphabetic and numeric keys.
 And other control, shift, enter, caps lock and backspace basic keys.
 The biggest advantage of 65% keyboards over other keyboards is it has shorter size but also have arrow keys.
 Arrow keys are very important, for gamers, typists, and developers too so arrow keys make 65% keyboards the best choice.

 A keyboard with only 60% keys is known as a 60 % keyboard.
 A 60 keyboard usually contains 62 keys that include alphabetic keys, with basic functional keys (shift, spacebar, enter, control, alt, etc…), and a row of numerical keys.
 But unfortunately, 60 keyboards do not have arrow keys that are a big disadvantage of 60 keyboards.
 But do not worry now about who needs arrow keys because there are a couple of alternatives available for arrow keys.

-Due to their 60% nature 60 keyboards do not have functional keys, arrow keys, navigational key cluster, and num pad keys.
+Due to their 60% nature, 60 keyboards do not have functional keys, arrow keys, navigational key cluster, and num pad keys.
 Without these keys, the functionality of 60 keyboards is greatly reduced.
-But still, 60 percent of keyboards are favorite for those who do not need these keys.
+But still, 60 percent of keyboards are favorites for those who do not need these keys.

 What is a 40 keyboard

 If you have a little usability knowledge of keyboards then I think you are going to skip 40% of mechanical keyboards.
 40 keyboards contain 40% keys of a standard keyboard and usually, 40 keyboard contains 47 keys, including only alphabetic and basic command keys.

 40 percent of keyboards are not much more popular but they have big applications in data entry fields.
 Because the acquire a short space and you can take it with you anywhere.
 People who need keyboards at different locations and they have to enter only alphabetic keys are big customers of 40 keyboards.